sous-chefs/nrpe/README.md

 - `critical_condition` String that you will pass to the command with the -c flag
 - `command` The actual command to execute (including the path).
 If this is not specified, this will use `#{node['nrpe']['plugin_dir']}/command_name` as the path to the command.
 - `parameters` Any additional parameters you wish to pass to the plugin.
+- `template` Use the specific erb template to render NRPE config command.

 #### Examples
 ```ruby